-Government regulations require dairy producers to fortify milk with substantial amounts of vitamin D. If you consume a lot of milk products, it may be that most of your vitamin D comes from dairy.
+Government regulations require dairy producers to fortify milk with substantial amounts of vitamin D. If you consume a lot of milk products, most of your vitamin D probably comes from dairy.
 If that’s the case, and you decide to go dairy-free, taking a vitamin D supplement may be sensible, since Vitamin D is never found in non-supplemented foods.

 Some vegan milks are also supplemented with Vitamin D. Opt for a brand that contains about 25 percent of the RDA per serving.

-Finally, everybody ought to be sure they’re getting sufficient iodine.
+Finally, everybody ought to check that they’re getting sufficient iodine.
 About the only two reliable sources of iodine in Western diets are dairy products and iodized salt.

 While many foods contain iodine, the levels vary wildly depending on the mineral content of the farmland.
-Seaweed products can also be an excellent source of iodine, but these levels also fluctuate dramatically from one sample to the next.
+Seaweed also delivers an excellent source of iodine, but these levels also fluctuate dramatically from one variety to the next.

 Since dropping dairy products from your diet is eliminating a reliable source of iodine from your life, see that you replace it with another excellent source.
 The Academy of Nutrition and Dietetics offers excellent information on iodine.